 Working out what you want to do and how you can make it happen can be a real challenge, especially if you’re doubting yourself.
 But sharing this process with others can help you to work out a way forward.

-Whether you need a shoulder to cry on, or a helping hand, your friends and family will generally always want what is best for you.
-And when it comes to changing careers, they can also be a great source of information, advice and motivation.
+Friends or family can be a great source of information, advice and motivation when it comes to changing careers.
 In fact, they may have figured out you need a change in your career before you did.

 Here are three reasons why talking to your family can help your career:

 Use your family and friends as a sounding board to talk about your ideas because they have a good understanding of what you’re passionate about and may help you unlock options you hadn’t considered.